bradosia/UCD-ECS-162-restaurant-tournament/README.md

 ## Challenges

-I had to secure the API Key and also discovered glitch uses a secure HTTPS connection making regular websockets not possible.
+I had to secure the API Key and also discovered glitch uses a secure HTTPS connection making websockets not work until I added a fix.
-This is challenging because I use insecure sockets on my computer for testing.
+This project was a lot more work than I thought for one person.
+I thought groups were assigned, but no one grouped up with me.
+This project turned out okay.
+It does the what is on the specs.

+## How to use

+It works just as described on the specs for the restaurant tournament option.

+1. Host creates a game room and gives the link to friends
+2. Then host chooses restaurants using yelp search to find restaurants the friends are deciding on.
+3. After beginning the game, the server creates random pairs of restaurants to vote on.
+Every restaurant will show up at least once.
+4. Winner appears after all restaurants have a chance to be voted on.

+## Features

+* Multiple room support
+* Infinite users in a room
+* Mobile UI
+* API request caching to reduce API calls
+* Supports many more locations than the two in the drop down menu

 ## Yelp Fusion API